42 Best Apps for Learning Mandarin Chinese in 2026

 Reading, writing, listening, and speaking are all covered.
 This is because it is a fantastic all-around program for learning a lot of Chinese.

 The program supports traditional and simplified Chinese characters.
-And the courses include Standard Mandarin audio recorded by native speakers.
+The courses also include standard Mandarin audio recorded by native speakers.

-Anki is a multi-platform, open-source, and free flashcard software with many features (though the iOS version has a fee).
+Anki is a multi-platform, open-source, and free flashcard software with many features (though the iOS version is paid).
 This means you can learn Chinese on any device that has Anki installed.

-Anki employs the Spaced Repetition System or SRS.
+Anki employs the Spaced Repetition System (SRS).
 It determines how well you know a word.
 It then repeats the process at reasonable times to help you remember it forever.

-Price: Ankit Flashcards is 100% free and open-source, but iOS costs some money.
-With over 100,000 card decks, you can download it totally free.
+Price: Ankit Flashcards is 100% free and open source, but the iOS version costs money.
+With over 100,000 card decks, you can download them totally free.

 Pleco includes a wealth of other features that make it essential for learners.
 It is a solid dictionary with native audio pronunciations.

-You may use the dictionary offline and can search for characters in various ways, such as by writing, drawing, or camera capture.
+You can use the dictionary offline and search for characters in various ways, such as by writing, drawing, or taking a photo.
 You may also use Chinese characters, pinyin, or both to find words.

-Price: It has two bundles that comprise many dictionaries and tools.
-The Basic costs $29.90, whereas the Professional is $ US $59.99.
+Price: Two bundles include many dictionaries and tools.
+The Basic costs $29.90, whereas the Professional costs $ US$59.99.
 Plus, Pleco also has dozens of additional bundle packages and individual add-ons.

-The Pimsleur course is a breath of new air regarding user-friendliness and aesthetic attractiveness.
-In addition, their audio lessons are a proven method for learning any language available on the platform.
+The Pimsleur course is a breath of fresh air in terms of user-friendliness and aesthetics.
+In addition, their audio lessons are a proven way to learn any language on the platform.

-The audios and other tools benefit from the quantity of speaking and listening practice it provides and its attractive appearance.
+The audio and other tools benefit from the speaking and listening practice they provide and from their attractive appearance.

-The Mandarin course’s 30-minute audio sessions are designed for beginning to think and speak in Chinese soon.
+The Mandarin course’s 30-minute audio sessions are designed to help you start thinking and speaking in Chinese soon.
 You’ll have plenty of opportunities to practice repeating speech and responding to questions vocally.

 Chinese learning apps paid

-Price: Pimsleur has two plans — Audio-only and premium with audio and some extra tools.
-You can buy 1 level (30 lessons) of Chinese for $119.90 and all 5 parts (150 tracks) at $550.00.
-The monthly is $14.95.
-The pricing is a bit complex, but it is worth its cost!
+Price: Pimsleur offers two plans—audio-only and premium, which includes audio and additional tools.
+You can buy one level (30 lessons) of Chinese for $119.90 and all five parts (150 tracks) for $550.00.
+The monthly fee is $14.95.
+The pricing is a bit complex, but it is worth the cost!

 You can check my full review of Pimsleur.